arunkapania/subset026reqif/README.md

 ![Visualization of tool input and output](/conversion_visualized.png?raw=true "Original *.doc and generated *.reqif")

-The main benefits of ReqIF over Word as the file format for storing / exchaning ETCS requirements may be summarized as follows: **ReqIF...**
+The main benefits of ReqIF over Word as the file format for storing / exchanging ETCS requirements may be summarized as follows: **ReqIF...**

 * ... was particularly invented with requirement specifications in mind.
 Hence it has features like *traceability* and *custom metadata* for each requirement built in.
 * ... is an open standard and (due to being XML-based and domain-targeted) easily parsable.
 This lends it to long-term storage.